 1 art installation on the 57th floor features a secret door that leads to The Champagne Bar.

-200 glass lanterns appear to float from the lobby’s ceiling as a nod to northern Thailand’s Yi Peng Festival.
+200 glass lanterns appear to float from the ceiling of Front Room, the in-house Thai restaurant, as a nod to northern Thailand’s Yi Peng Festival.

 6 17th- and 18th-century canal palaces connect to form Waldorf Astoria Amsterdam.